-Matthew McConaughey Vows to "Do Better as a White Man" in Candid Conversation With Emmanuel Acho - E!
-Online
+Matthew McConaughey Vows to Do Better as a White Man in Candid Conversation With Emmanuel Acho

-Matthew McConaughey is asking himself, "How can I do better as a white man?"
+Matthew McConaugheyis asking himself, "How can I do better as a white man?"

 This was the subject of his discussion with Emmanuel Acho, a former NFL linebacker for the Philadelphia Eagles who is now hosting the YouTube series Uncomfortable Conversations With a Black Man.
 The two men sat down together for episode two of Emmanuel's show, which was largely focused on the questions that McConaughey had for Acho on matters like racial equality, "white allergies" and more.